Monitor Basics in Plain English

 - Color Management Resources

-When you use a computer, your eyes become fatigued.
-Of course this happens when looking at a screen from a close distance for prolonged periods of time, but the effect is much stronger on a computer compared with other devices such as TVs.
+Looking at a screen from a close distance can cause eye fatigue over time.
+A computer monitor can wear your eyes out faster than other devices, such as TV's.
 So how do we reduce eye fatigue?
-At EIZO, we have researched the causes of eye fatigue in order to create the ideal monitors that are “easy on the eyes."
+At EIZO, we have researched the causes of eye fatigue in order to create the ideal eye-friendly monitors.

 - Subject 1 LED Backlight